djboulia/golfpicks/client_new/README.md

 The login page under the `pages/auth-pages` uses the `LoginFormComponent` located in `/shared/components/auth/login-form` to handle user login.
 This component collects the user's email and password and calls the `AuthService` to perform the login operation.

 There is no logout page; instead, the logout functionality is handled directly by calling the `AuthService` to log the user out and then redirects them to the login page.

+## Theming

+The `styles.css` file located in the `src` folder contains the global styles for the application.
+This file includes the Tailwind CSS directives and custom styles for theming the application.
+The app supports light and dark themes, which can be toggled by the user.
+The theme preference is stored in the browser's local storage and applied on app initialization. `--color-brand-xxx` specify the primary brand color (green in this case).
+The `--color-theme-light-xxx` and `--color-theme-dark-xxx` variables define the base palette for light and dark modes respectively.

+## Layout

+The `layout` folder located in `src/app/shared/layout` contains the layout components for the application.
+This includes the header and sidebar components.
+These are responsive and adapt to different screen sizes.
+The sidebar can be toggled open and closed, and the header contains navigation links and user profile information.